-Do not take Betaseron if you are allergic to interfeon beta-1b, to another interferon beta, to human albumin, or mannitol.
-See the end of this leaflet for a complete list of ingredients in Betaseron.
+Do not take BETASERON if you are allergic to interferon beta-1b, to another interferon beta, to human albumin, or mannitol.
+See the end of this leaflet for a complete list of ingredients in BETASERON

 - have or have had depression (sinking feeling or sadness), anxiety (feeling uneasy, nervous, or fearful for no reason) or trouble sleeping

 - have or have had blood problems such as bleeding or bruising easily, low red blood cells (anemia) or low white blood cells

 - have or have had seizures

 - have or have had heart problems